 Sometimes, hosts will mark a place as a room, rather than an entire apartment, when in reality it’s your own place.
 We recently rented a place in Osaka that was listed as a room, but it’s an apartment building with many small studio-sized units.
 Each has a separate entrance, bathroom, and kitchen.

-Unfortunately, if you want to rent an apartment or rent a room in a shared house for a short trip, you’re options are pretty limited.
+Unfortunately, if you want to rent an apartment or rent a room in a shared house for a short trip, your options are pretty limited.
 We’ve been exploring alternative ways to rent short term apartments and it’s surprisingly difficult even with Megumi researching in Japanese.

 The best we’ve found is to research short term apartments and share houses using Google or another search engine.
 You will find some different companies offering short term apartments and share houses, which you can browse on their sites.
 They’re just not very convenient if you’re outside of Japan.
 Many sites aren’t updated frequently and their fees can be complicated.